-Sports and Sporting Events: All advertising and promotional expenditures connected with or related to sports or sporting events, including, but not limited to: (i) the sponsoring, advertising, or promotion of sports or sporting events, support of an individual, group, or sports team, and purchase of or support for sports equipment, uniforms, sports facilities and or training facilities; (ii) all expenditures for advertising in the name of the Company or any of its cigarette brands in a sports facility, on a scoreboard or in conjunction with the reporting of sports results; (iii) all expenditures connected with functional promotional items (e.g., hats or posters) provided at or in consumer engagement in connection with a sporting event, including sampling or consumer engagement in an adult-only facility in the grounds or parking lot of a sports facility.
+Sports and Sporting Events: All advertising and promotional expenditures connected with or related to sports or sporting events, including, but not limited to: (i) the sponsoring, advertising, or promotion of sports or sporting events, support of an individual, group, or sports team, and purchase of or support for sports equipment, uniforms, sports facilities and/or training facilities; (ii) all expenditures for advertising in the name of the company or any of its cigarette brands in a sports facility, on a scoreboard or in conjunction with the reporting of sports results; (iii) all expenditures connected with functional promotional items (e.g., hats or posters) provided at or in connection with a sporting event; and (iv) all expenditures associated with cigarette sampling or consumer engagement in connection with a sporting event, including sampling or consumer engagement in an adult-only facility in the grounds or parking lot of a sports facility.
 "Sports and sporting events" includes, but is not limited to, football, basketball, baseball, hockey, tennis, wrestling, karate, judo, weight lifting, volleyball, skiing, skating, sailing, boating, equestrian, rodeo, automobile, race car, funny car, motorcycle, bicycle, truck, monster truck, tractor-pull, fishing, and hunting events, competitions, tournaments, and races.
 This category is duplicative of expenditures for other categories.